- ISBN/SKU: 9781612517971

 Your tax-deductible gift to the Naval Institute Press underwrites worthy books that might not otherwise be published.

-Advance praise for Against the Tide ~
+Praise for Against the Tide ~

 “I enjoyed this book enormously.
 This is the perfect match of author and subject—an appreciation of a famous and controversial admiral by an intelligent and inquisitive veteran of the Navy’s submarine force.
 Admiral Oliver analyzes how Admiral Rickover, a very late bloomer, overcame massive internal resistance to build a revolutionary new class of ship—the nuclear-powered submarine.
 At times it reads like a thriller, at other times like a good study of how to run a business.
 But it is always informed and informative.
 It also is one of the best books ever written about submarine command.”